Once it's clear that you or your spouse want to end your marriage, the next step is to figure out how to get divorced. You'll need to decide whether:

-When parents can’t agree on these issues, they will either have to go to mediation to try and come to an agreement or they will end up in court asking a judge to decide for them.
+When parents can't agree on these issues, they will either have to go to mediation to try and come to an agreement or they will end up in court asking a judge to decide for them.
 Note that in several states, judges may require parents to mediate any custody disputes they still have after filing for divorce.

 Alimony (which is also called spousal support or spousal maintenance depending on where you live) is a payment made from a higher-earning spouse to a lower-earning or unemployed spouse for a period of time.

-There are several types of alimony which are intended to cover different things.
+There are several types of alimony, which are intended to cover different things.
 For example, temporary alimony is paid during the divorce proceeding so the lower-earning spouse can meet basic needs, like food, shelter, and other expenses.
 It ends when the divorce case is completed and a judge issues another alimony order.

-Long term or permanent alimony is reserved for long term marriages, where one spouse has the financial ability to pay, and the other spouse has a low or no earning capacity.
-It’s intended to allow the supported spouse to live as close to the marital standard of living as possible.
-The rules on determining the amount and duration of alimony vary from state to state, but if you and your ex can’t reach an agreement on this issue, it may be time to consider mediation or to speak to an attorney and head to court.
+Long-term or permanent alimony is reserved for long-term marriages, where one spouse has the financial ability to pay, and the other spouse has a low or no earning capacity.
+It's intended to allow the supported spouse to live as close to the marital standard of living as possible.
+The rules on determining the amount and duration of alimony vary from state to state, but if you and your ex can't reach an agreement on this issue, it may be time to consider mediation or to speak to an attorney and head to court.

 Generally speaking, in all states, the assets you and your spouse acquire together during your marriage are considered "marital property, which must be divided in some way between the two of you in your divorce.